Word Problems within 10

 So if you are ready to have some fun with word problems and build number sense in the process, enjoy this free printable.

 Addition and Subtraction Word Problems Worksheets

 Below are the free monster addition and subtraction word problems in 10 worksheets.
 You can download these worksheets by clicking on the download button.word-monster-word-problems-3

 Get more word problems HERE.

 Want to keep the monster theme?
-Try some of these printables.
+Try some of these monster logic problems printables.